 An alternative to the fitness assessment is the obstacle course, or physical abilities test, which requires applicants to perform a series of simulated job tasks within a certain amount of time.
-Such tests are often easier to pass than the fitness assessment, and the time required to pass is not typically dependent on the age or gender of the applicant.
+Such tests often are easier to pass than the fitness assessment, and the time required to pass is not typically dependent on the age or gender of the applicant.

 It takes into consideration the fact that officers face many difficult situations, and it simply provides another, independent, indicator of whether or not a candidate will be successful in a law enforcement career.

-Pass a Medical Physical Exam
+Medical Physical Exam

-The academy consists of several weeks and even months of specialized training in areas like firearms, defensive tactics, law and legal concepts, report writing, first aid and criminal and crime scene investigation.
+Police academies consist of several weeks or even months of specialized training in areas like firearms, defensive tactics, law and legal concepts, report writing, first aid, and criminal and crime scene investigation.

-Physical fitness will also play a strong role in your academy training, so staying in shape during the hiring process will serve you well.

-Along the way, you will likely be required to take several tests.
-Failing to achieve a passing score in any one academic or practical area will often result in your failing the entire academy, so developing good study habits will be vital.
+Physical fitness plays a strong role in academy training, so staying in shape during the hiring process will serve you well.
+Expect several tests along the way as well.
+Failing to achieve a passing score in any one academic or practical area often results in your failing the entire academy, so developing good study habits is vital.

 The learning doesn't stop after graduation from the academy.
 There's still a field training program to get through.